 Another concern facing the agricultural sector is generational change, where traditional family farms are not being passed on to the next generation who are pursuing other careers.
-Some land is being sold off to other entities - often from outside the community for investment purposes or to corporate agricultural interests that include foreign investors.
+Some land is being sold off to other entities - often from outside the community for investment purposes or to corporate agricultural interests.